- Scientific name: Belone belone

 - Feeds on: Small fish such as herring, sprats, sandeels and immature fry of larger species.

-- Description: Easily recognisable by thin, extremely elongated body and long, tooth-filled beak-like mouth.
-Lower jaw is usually longer than upper jaw.
+- Description: Easily recognisable by the thin, extremely elongated body and a long, tooth-filled beak-like mouth.
+The lower jaw is usually longer than the upper jaw.
 Single, small dorsal and anal fin set very far back on the body, as are the pelvic fins.
 Underside is pale and back and flanks are blue to green.
-Tail is forked.
+The tail is forked.

 Garfish are a common species around the southern parts of the UK.
 They are a popular species to for anglers to target due to their strong fighting qualities and the spectacular sport they can produce when they leap out of the water in their attempts to throw the hook.

 Habitat, Behaviour and Feeding

 Garfish are unusual in the fact that they will feed right at the surface of the water (other pelagic fish such as mackerel and herring usually stay deeper in the middle of the water column).
 They will come close to the shore and often hunt around inshore structures which break up the tidal flow of the sea.

 Garfish will also form into shoals and move around hunting as a group, and will also shoal with mackerel and greater sandeels.
 Their diet is made up of small fish such as sprats, small herring and mackerel and squid.
 They are a migratory species which is found in shallow waters in summer, moving away into deeper water away from the shore in the winter months.

 Garfish are perfectly edible although their green bones put off consumers who think that the fish is rotting or diseased.
 The green colour is caused by a perfectly natural and harmless pigment called biliverdin.
 Despite never catching on as a food fish in the UK garfish are popular in southern European countries where they are sold on wet fish counters and are also frozen and exported around the world.
 The IUCN (International Union for the Conservation of Nature) classes garfish as a species of Least Concern in both Europe and on a global basis.